|

 15.17.2 of the JLS.

-- the float
+f1 - the float dividendf2 - the float divisor

-arguments according to
+float arguments according to

 section